Clean Carbon Off Cylinder Heads

 To determine what kind of material your cylinder head is made out of, stick a magnet to it.
 A magnet will stick to cast iron but not to aluminum.

-As you can see from the picture below, the engine that this head came off of was running too rich, which left the valves and ports coated with black carbon.
+As you can see from the picture below, this Commando was running way too rich!
+It left valves and ports coated with black carbon.

 Getting Started